fwojcik/smhasher3/hashes/README.advancedtopics.md

 should be returned unchanged.
 If it isn't, then any valid seed value can be returned instead.

-SMHasher3 also supplies 2 utility functions to handle some common cases.
-Setting `$.seedfixfn = excludeZeroSeed` will replace a seed of `0` with `1` and leave all other seeds unchanged.
-Setting it to `excludeBadseeds` instead will replace any seeds that are in the hash's set of `$.badseeds` with that seed plus one.
+SMHasher3 also supplies a utility function to handle a common case.
+Setting `$.seedfixfn` to `excludeBadseeds` will replace any seeds that are in the hash's set of `$.badseeds` with that seed plus one.
 It does handle the case where there are multiple consecutive bad seeds.
 For example, if `3` and `4` are both bad seeds, then `excludeBadseeds` will return `5` if given a seed of `3`.

 Note that some SMHasher3 tests deliberately will not call this function when seeding, so your hash may sometimes still be given seeds that would be excluded by it.